larngroup/FS-GCvTR/README.md

 ![ScreenShot](FS-GNNCvTR/plots/fs-gnncvtr.png?raw=true)

-A meta-learning framework was explored to optimize model parameters across tasks and quickly adapt to new molecular properties on few-shot data.
+A two-module meta-learning framework was explored to optimize model parameters across tasks and quickly adapt to new molecular properties on few-shot data.

 Extensive experiments on real multiproperty prediction data demonstrate the predictive power and stable performances of the proposed model when inferring specific toxicity and side effect properties adaptively.